 Extra calculators for the AP Biology, Calculus, Chemistry, Physics, and Statistics exams.
 Visit the AP Calculator Policy page for information.

-Door signs: EXAM IN PROGRESS and CELL PHONES ARE PROHIBITED IN THE TESTING ROOM.
+Door signs: EXAM IN PROGRESS and CELL PHONES ARE PROHIBITED DURING THE TEST ADMINISTRATION, INCLUDING BREAKS.

 Watch (but not a stopwatch).
 Each exam room should have at least two timepieces as a check against mistiming.